darrensmith223/InboxTracker/docs/source/resources/seeds.rst

 Seeds
 =====

-Traditional Seeds are one data source that InboxTracker leverages to provide insight into the performance of campaigns.
+Traditional Seeds are one data source that Inbox Tracker leverages to provide insight into the performance of campaigns.
-Traditional Seeds are email addresses that senders can include as recipients in their mailings and are used by InboxTracker to provide a number of deliverability insights and metrics, including inbox placement and email authentication.
-The most current list of Traditional Seeds can be retrieved using the `InboxTracker API`_, as shown below:
+Traditional Seeds are email addresses that senders can include as recipients in their mailings and are used by Inbox Tracker to provide a number of deliverability insights and metrics, including inbox placement and email authentication.
+The most current list of Traditional Seeds can be retrieved using the `Inbox Tracker API`_, as shown
+below:

 .. code-block:: python